Planning out family fun ideas can be overwhelming because there’s the pressure to be creative and put on a truly fabulous event that all will enjoy.

 Looking for how to take these great ideas and put them to work for your PTA/PTO to ignite parent engagement?

-Look no further than the Parent Involvement Success Kit.
+Get results with the Parent Involvement Success Kit.

-I’m a participant in the Target, Etsy and Amazon Services LLC Associates Programs, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to Target.com, Amazon.com or Etsy.com.
+I’m a participant in the Etsy and Amazon Services LLC Associates Programs, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com or Etsy.com.
 This means that when you click and make a purchase at a site via a link I have provided, I make a small commission at no additional cost to you.
 Regardless of whether or not I receive a commission, I only recommend products that I personally use or genuinely would buy and use.